African Author Prize

 The winner received a cash prize of £500, one year's free subscription to African Affairs, an economy airfare to London, and £500 for expenses to attend the ASAUK Conference in Oxford.
 The runner-up received one year's free subscription to the journal.

-The 2012-2013 African Author Prize was awarded to Peace Medie, pictured on the right, for the article Fighting gender-based violence: The women's movement and the enforcement of rape law in Liberia.
+The 2014-2015 African Author Prize was awarded to Biniam E. Bedasso for the article Ethnicity, intra-elite differentiation and political stability in Kenya.
 Read the article for free here.

 Previous Prize Winning Articles